RandyPatterson/levelup-k8s-public/labs/module1/lab manual.md

 >Notice that you now have three WordPress blog instances running inside separate containers launched within few seconds.
 Contrast this to instead creating and running WordPress on virtual machine, which could take significantly more time.

 ![image12](./content/media/image12.png)

-### Congratulations!

-You have successfully completed this exercise.

 ---